-- The Children with Disabilities Team which is a Wirral wide service based at Wallasey locality office.
-The team provide advice and support services to families and CYP (0-16 years) that have severe and substantial disabilities.
-The Children with Disabilities Team work with CYP where their disability is impacting on their ability to be equal, safe and achieve.
+- The Children with Disabilities Team which is a Wirral wide service based in the Millennium Centre Leasowe.
+The team provide advice and support services to families and CYP (0-16 years) that have severe and substantial-disabilities.
+The Children with Disabilities Teamwork with CYP where their disability is impacting on their ability to be equal, safe and achieve.
 The services provided are to support CYP in need and their families who have severe or substantial disabilities.
-The Children with Disabilities Team can be contacted on 0151-606-2008.
+The Children with Disabilities Team can be contacted on 0151- 4888090.
 Also see Local Offer website.

-- Local Authority Specialist Schools
+- Local Authority Specialist Schools.

-- Primary Mental Health Services
+- Primary Mental Health Services.

-- Wirral Child Development Centre
+- Wirral Child Development Centre.

-- Voluntary Services
+- Voluntary Services.